Konstantin Emelyanov - Fotolia

 The problem with this approach is that the core itself only has one execution engine, so resource contention can occur, which causes performance bottlenecks.
 Instead of using hyper-threading, consider spending the money upfront for more cores when purchasing a CPU for virtualization, if possible.
 Even if you don't experience performance problems due to hyper-threading, having multiple cores equates to more overall power to prioritize and execute instruction sets.

 One common issue with virtualization is the amount of overhead it requires.
-The software layer brings overhead that can reduce the resources that are available to the VM.
-Second Level Address Translation, or SLAT, helps reduce that overhead and in turn, helps to improve virtualization performance.
+The software layer brings overhead that can reduce the resources that are available to VMs.
+Second Level Address Translation (SLAT) -- a processor feature that Intel calls Extended Page Tables and AMD calls Rapid Virtualization Indexing or Nested Page Tables -- helps reduce that overhead, which improves virtualization performance.

 SLAT eliminates repetitive work by adding a cache for recent virtual-to-physical page table mappings that the hypervisor has generated.
 If the mapping information already exists in the cache, those CPU and memory resources aren't needed for the translation.
 The level of overhead saved varies depending on the specific workload.
 Also, some systems require that you enable SLAT support in the BIOS to take advantage of the feature.